peteradrichem/Xul/Sphinx/ppx.rst

 XML declaration
 ---------------

-XML documents should begin with an XML declaration which specifies the version of XML being used.
+XML documents should begin with an XML declaration which specifies the version of XML being used [#]_.

-W3C `2.8 Prolog and Document Type Declaration <http://www.w3.org/TR/xml/#sec-prolog-dtd>`_

 By default ``ppx`` will print an (UTF-8) XML declaration.
 Disable XML declaration printing with the ``--disable-declaration`` option.